octobercms/docs/3.x/extend/database/attachments.md

 }
 ```

-Alternatively, you can use [deferred binding](../database/relations.md#oc-deferred-binding) to defer the relationship:
+Alternatively, you can use [deferred binding](./relations.md) to defer the relationship.

 ```php
 // Find the Blog Post model